peachpiecompiler/peachpie-docs/docs/php/phar.md

 ### Remarks

-In compile time, `.phar` files are opened and containing scripts compiled separatelly.
+In compile time, `.phar` files are opened and containing scripts compiled separately.

 Non-script entries, content files, are stored within the resulting assembly as an embedded resource.
 In result, the original phar file is not needed for the purpose of running the compiled application.